 All Film screenings on 29 March are just £8.00, so be sure to book ahead if you’re looking for discounted tickets.
 And if you’re lucky enough to be 25 or under, tickets throughout the festival are a steal at £3.00.

-Tickets for non-BFI members go live 27 February, with additional tickets going live on 12 March.
+Tickets for non-BFI members go live 26 February, with tickets for the general public going live on 2 March.
 Book early to avoid disappointment!